kush-agra/Dynamic_Walls/README.md

 ____

 # Changelog
+**1.7-alpha**

+Added auto switching OS Appearance to Dark according to time.
+Thanks @katernet

+Added multi-monitor support.
+Thanks @eclair4151

 **1.6-alpha**

 Removed version name from file name to make updates easier

-  some fixes for 24 hour clock setting
+Some fixes for 24 hour clock setting

-  **Important :** one time set up change for old users, open nano as in step 3 and change the line to as seen now in third    step and save and close as before
+**Important :** One time set up change for old users, open nano as in step 3 and change the line to as seen now in third    step and save and close as before